Search for Important Questions

 1. What do you mean by philosophy?
 Explain the principles and objectives of philosophy.

-3. Define the mind and soul.
-What is the difference between mind and soul?
+3. Define Decision making.
+What is the difference between self decision making and group decision making?

 1. Emmanuel Kant's philosophy in Geography.